 Best Cushioned Brooks Running Shoes: Plush Comfort for Long Runs

 For some runners, "feeling the road" is overrated.
-Sometimes, you just want to feel like you're running on marshmallows.
-If you are logging high mileage, recovering from a marathon, or simply carrying a bit more weight, max cushioning isn't a luxury—it's joint preservation.
-This year, Brooks has redefined "soft" with two heavy hitters: the legendary Glycerin 22 and the all-new, monster-stack Glycerin Max.
+Sometimes you just want that marshmallow ride.
+If you’re logging high mileage, recovering from a marathon, or carrying a bit more weight, max cushioning isn’t a luxury.
+It’s joint preservation.
+This year, Brooks leans hard into softness with two heavy hitters: the Glycerin 22 and the monster-stack Glycerin Max.

 Brooks Glycerin 22 Review: The Ultimate Soft Ride

 The Brooks Glycerin 22 is the luxury sedan of the running world.
-It’s designed for one thing: supreme comfort over any distance.
+It’s built for one thing: an easy, forgiving ride over any distance.
 While previous versions relied on DNA LOFT v3, the 2025 model introduces nitrogen-infused DNA Tuned cushioning.
-This tech uses larger cells in the heel for a plush landing and smaller cells in the forefoot for a responsive toe-off, giving you a ride that is soft without feeling "mushy".
+It uses larger cells in the heel for a plush landing and smaller cells in the forefoot for a responsive toe-off, so it stays soft without feeling "mushy".

 Neutral vs. GTS:

 Why it wins: It’s the best Brooks running shoe for long-distance efforts and heavier runners who need durable impact protection.
-The breathable engineered mesh upper disappears on your foot, making it a top pick for daily training where comfort is king.
+The breathable engineered mesh upper feels broken-in fast, making it an easy pick for daily training where underfoot comfort matters.

 Pros & Cons